Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

+The main results of this paper are fractal dimensions (FDs) given in \mbox{Tables \ref{tab1} and \ref{tab2}}, and the spectra of reduced fractals (SRFs) presented in Figure~\ref{fig3}.
+The results were obtained for the selected green algae shown in Figures~\ref{fig1} and~\ref{fig2}, and our computations were performed using the box-counting method that is described in Section~\ref{sec3.2}.
+A similar method was used in some previous studies to compute fractal dimensions for known images of different biological systems to determine their complexity, structure, function and \mbox{organization~\cite{34,35,36}}, as well as for medical images \cite{37}.This common use of the fractal dimension in the work cited above as well as in this work has been motivated by the fact that the FD captures and describes the complexity of an object by providing one unique number that corresponds to this object, and its value determines the change in complexity in detail with the change in~scale.

-The above results demonstrate that the SRFs can be used as a new tool to investigate properties of green algea and also to classify them within their families as currently algae of a given family are neither ordered nor organized. $^{26,27}$ Moreover, SRFs can also be generated for other types of algae, namely, Macroalgae (red and brown) or Microalgae$^{26,27}$ as well as for other biological systems and natural science systems.
-We do hope that biologists and other natural scientists find the SRFs useful in their work and apply them to different natural systems.
+We have also calculated the SRFs and demonstrated that they can be used as a new tool to investigate properties of green algae and also to classify them, based on the form of their SRF, within their families as currently algae of a given family are neither ordered nor organized \cite{26,27}.
+Moreover, the SRFs can also be generated for other types of algae, namely, Macroalgae (red and brown) or Microalgae \cite{26,27}, as well as for many other diversified biological systems, such as the roots of plants \cite{28} and their complexity \cite{34}, scaling time in biochemical networks \cite{35}, organization of ecosystems \cite{36}, human physiology and well-being \cite{37}, and microbial colonies \cite{38}.
+We do hope that biologists working in different areas, and other natural scientists, find the SRFs useful in their work and apply them to different natural systems.

+The main advantage of using SRFs is that the shapes of these spectra change from one biological system to another, which makes it easy to identify different systems by the characteristic shapes of their spectra.
+As a result, it is suggested that the spectra may be used as a tool to classify different systems, and also to make comparisons between different biological systems.
+In other words, the spectra uniquely show differences and similarities between diverse systems, which was not the case in the previous studies that were limited to one particular object of a certain class or family, and a certain shape or form.
+It must also be pointed out that the SRFs are an efficient and low-cost tool compared to other more advanced techniques, like machine learning or detailed digital analysis of images.

+Finally, our suggestion that the SRFs can be used to classify different biological systems requires more studies.
+Specifically, a test analysis and a confusion matrix analysis are needed to formally demonstrate the validity of our suggestion; however, these topics are of the scope of this paper and they will be considered elsewhere.